AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

  ## `MappingRulePattern`
- Used to map a column to a data source by defining the paths to the property that the user wants to select, and an identifier to the resource of the property.
+ The PropertyMappingRule is used to map a column to a data source by defining the paths to the property that the user wants to select, and an identifier to the resource of the property.
 ### Properties

 Property | Type | Required | Descriptions